 What is the Body Positivity Movement?

-Reports like these have inspired a growing empowerment trend known as body positivity movement.
+Reports like these have inspired a growing empowerment trend known as the body positivity movement.
 This movement quickly gained popularity on the internet and in mass media.
 The concept of body positivity evolved as a way to counteract feelings of poor body image in society at large.
 Generally, body positivity asserts that all bodies are good bodies.
 How people’s bodies physically appear should not determine their worth as a person.
 “In Western society, this idea fights against long-held valuations of physical appearance, primarily as portrayed (or conspicuously not portrayed) in the media.
 Body positivity proponents across social media, therefore, seek to make diverse body types more visible, partly as a reminder to rethink our cultural conceptions of what it means to be beautiful, and that such concepts are not fixed.”

 For the past few years, companies have made changes that promote body positivity.
 Seventeen Magazine no longer airbrushes models, Women’s Health vowed to ban “drop two sizes” and “bikini body” from their cover language, and Miss Teen USA dropped their swimsuit competition as a commitment to celebrate women’s strength, confidence, and beauty.
 Dove, Aerie, and Lane Bryant are incorporating body positivity into their advertising campaigns.